chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 ++++++++++++++++++++++++++++

-By signing a Contributor Agreement, you have agreed that code you contribute will fall under the license and copyright of the project as a whole.
-This license is required at the top of every compiler, runtime, and module code file.
+By signing a Contributor Agreement, you have agreed that code you contribute will be governed by the license and copyright of the project as a whole.
+A standard block of license text is required at the top of every compiler, runtime, and module code file.
+Browse other files of the same type to see the required license block.

-Additional licenses may also be applied, as appropriate.
+Additional copyrights may also be applied, as appropriate.